A Conditional Distribution Equality Testing Framework using Deep Generative Learning

-To the best of our knowledge, existing literature on testing for the equality of the conditional distributions of two samples is limited until recently. \cite{hu2023two} proposed a conditional distribution testing method based on weighted conformal prediction \citep{tibshirani2019conformal} and rank statistics, which is novel and conceptually appealing.
-However, their approach generally involves the estimation of the conditional-density ratio as well as the marginal-density ratio, which could be challenging and unstable, especially when the dimension of the covariates is high.
-Moreover, as shown by several studies, the convergence rates for density-ratio estimates usually depend on the smaller sample size of the two samples \citep{Sugiyama_directimportance,kanamori09a,Kanamori2012StatisticalAO,kato2021nonnegative}.
-These theoretical results shed light on that the method of \cite{hu2023two} may not be effective in imbalanced cases.
-In many contemporary transfer learning applications, the source data are often very abundant whilst the target data are very limited -- this is precisely the reason for incorporating information from the source data.
-This is naturally an imbalanced situation.
-Lately, \cite{chen2024biased} studied intriguing de-biased two-sample U-statistics and applied it to conditional distribution testing.
-But the method of \cite{chen2024biased} still involves density ratio estimation, which may face similar challenges as in \cite{hu2023two}.
+Recently, \cite{hu2023two} and \cite{chen2024biased} proposed two novel and conceptually appealing tests on the testing problem (\ref{cdt_problem}) based on the estimation of the conditional-density ratio as well as the marginal-density ratio.
+These ratio estimation could be challenging and unstable, especially when the dimension of the covariates is high.
+Moreover, as shown by \cite{kanamori09a,Kanamori2012StatisticalAO,kato2021nonnegative}, the convergence rates for density-ratio estimates usually depend on the smaller sample size of the two samples, which again sheds light on that these methods may not be effective in imbalanced cases.

-Regarding testing for two-sample unconditional distributions, its theoretical properties such as minimax analysis, have been thoroughly studied and well understood \citep{chan2014optimal,bhattacharya2015testing, chang2016cramer, arias2018remember,Balakrishnan2018HD,kim2022minimax,cai2024testing}.
-In particular, \cite{chang2016cramer} established sharp Cram{\'e}r-type moderate deviation theorems for a broad class of Studentized two-sample U-statistics and leverage their results in the context of unconditional two-sample testing applications. \cite{kim2022minimax} studied the minimax analysis of the permutation tests and their analysis are grounded on some intriguing U-statistics.
-Conversely, the theoretical properties and minimax analysis for testing the equality of two conditional distributions remain in their infancy, with many results still unclear.